Japoneris/Neo-CLI/README.md

 # Todo

-## Locate

-- [ ] When you search for a file ...
-Use grep with pattern matching is enough.
+- [ ] Optimal update: use the sha1 of the files to push updated or new.

 # Support